Skip to main content Accessibility

 • The panel may question witnesses.

-• The respondent leaves the meeting.
+• The respondent and witnesses leave the meeting.

-1. Decisions
+23. Decisions

-2. The Disciplinary Committee may apply:
+24. The Disciplinary Committee may apply any of the following:

-• No action;
+• No action.

-• Suspension from Union activities;
+• Suspension from Union activities.

-• Request for a written apology;
+• Request for a written apology.

-• Dismissal from post if a volunteer role is held within the Union (e.g., Council member, committee member, academic rep);
+• Dismissal from post (if a volunteer role is held within the Union, e.g., council member, committee member, academic rep).

-• Revocation of membership;
+• Revocation of membership.

 • Further investigation.